WWE: Ruthless Aggression Era and first brand split (2002–2008)

-First brand split (2002–2011)

-In March 2002, WWE decided to create two separate rosters, with each group of wrestlers appearing on one of their main programs, Raw and SmackDown!, due to the overabundance of talent left over from the Invasion storyline.
+In March 2002, the WWF had decided to create two separate rosters, with each group of wrestlers appearing on one of their main programs, Raw and SmackDown!, due to the overabundance of talent leftover from the Invasion storyline and the ensuing absorption of WCW and ECW contracts.
 This was dubbed as the "brand extension".
+During this time many new and young wrestlers would join the company, many of whom would become household names for the next years to come such as John Cena, Randy Orton, Brock Lesnar, and Batista.

-Beginning in 2002 a draft lottery was held nearly every year to set the rosters, with the first draft to determine the inaugural split rosters, and subsequent drafts designed to refresh the rosters of each show.
-WWE expanded the brand extension by relaunching ECW as a third brand on May 26, 2006.
+Also beginning in 2002, a draft lottery was held nearly every year to set the rosters, with the first draft to determine the inaugural split rosters, and subsequent drafts designed to refresh the rosters of each show.
+WWE expanded the brand split by relaunching ECW as a third brand on May 26, 2006.

+PG Era and brand reunification (2008–2014)

 Two years later, WWE adapted a more family-friendly format and their programming received a TV-PG rating.
 The final ECW program aired on February 16, 2010, after which it was replaced with NXT.

-On April 7, 2011, WWE, via the WWE Corporate website, announced that the company was ceasing use of the full name World Wrestling Entertainment and would henceforth refer to itself solely as WWE, making the latter an orphan initialism.
+On April 7, 2011, WWE, via the WWE Corporate website, the company ceased using the full name World Wrestling Entertainment and henceforth referred to itself solely as WWE, making the latter an orphan initialism.
 This was said to reflect WWE's global entertainment expansion away from the ring with the ultimate goal of acquiring entertainment companies and putting a focus on television, live events, and film production.
 WWE noted that their new company model was put into effect with the relaunch of Tough Enough, being a non-scripted program (contrary to the scripted nature of professional wrestling) and with the launch of the WWE Network (at the time scheduled to launch in 2012; later pushed back to 2014).
-However, the legal name of the company still remains as World Wrestling Entertainment, Inc.
+However, the legal name of the company remained as World Wrestling Entertainment, Inc.

-Brand reunification (2011–2016)

-Beginning with the August 29, 2011, episode of Raw, it was announced that Raw would feature talent from both Raw and SmackDown, and would be known as Raw Supershow (the "Supershow" suffix would be dropped on July 23, 2012).
-Championships previously exclusive to one show or the other were available for wrestlers from any show to compete for; the "Supershow" format would mark the end of the brand extension, as all programming and live events from when the original announcement was made until July 2016 featured the full WWE roster.
+Beginning with the August 29, 2011 episode, Raw – referred to as Raw Supershow – featured talent from both Raw and SmackDown (the "Supershow" epithet would be dropped on July 23, 2012).
+Championships previously exclusive to one show or the other were available for wrestlers from any show to compete for; the "Supershow" format would mark the end of the brand split, as all programming and live events (until July 2016) featured the full WWE roster.

 In 2013, the company built the sports medicine and training facility WWE Performance Center in the east Orange County, Florida in partnership with Full Sail University from Winter Park, Florida.
 The training facility is targeted at career and athletic development for the company's wrestlers.
 Full Sail is also home base to WWE's NXT brand, which served as a developmental territory for WWE.